drush211/Speedruns/Twitch/README.md

 ## Streaming Software

-I personally use software called [GameShow][1].
-It currently costs $30 for the full version, but you can have a free version which adds an icon to your stream as well.
-It has a fairly easy and straight forward setup that I found useful in getting my stream setup.
-Several streamers use OBS or XSplit, and I've heard good things about OBS specifically, but haven't ever used it.
-Twitch has some good info about those 2 pieces of software, so I'd take a look there for setup on those platforms, or any new ones that have come about.
+I personally use software called [OBS Studio][1].
+It is free to download and is fairly easy and straight forward to set up.
+I initially used GameShow, but found it to bulky to handle what I wanted to do.
+Several streamers use XSplit, and Twitch has some good info about it as well as other pieces of software, so I'd take a look there for setup on those platforms, or any new ones that have come about.

 ## Audio/Video Setup